awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 Later, when sending a `RequestManagedInstanceRoleToken` command, the agent checks the fingerprint and hardware hash in the Vault to make sure that the current machine attributes match with the stored hardware hash\.
 If the current machine attributes do match the hardware hash stored in the Vault, the agent passes in the fingerprint from the Vault to `RegisterManagedInstance`, resulting in a successful call\.

-If the current machine attributes do not match the stored hardware hash, SSM Agent computes a new fingerprint, stores the new hardware hash and fingerprint in the Vault, and passes the new fingerprint to `RequestManagedInstanceRoleToken`\.* This causes `RequestManagedInstanceRoleToken` to fail, and the agent will not be able to obtain a role token to connect to the Systems Manager service\.*
+If the current machine attributes don't match the stored hardware hash, SSM Agent computes a new fingerprint, stores the new hardware hash and fingerprint in the Vault, and passes the new fingerprint to `RequestManagedInstanceRoleToken`\.* This causes `RequestManagedInstanceRoleToken` to fail, and the agent won't be able to obtain a role token to connect to the Systems Manager service\.*

 This failure is by design and is used as a verification step to prevent multiple on\-premises servers and VMs from communicating with the Systems Manager service as the same managed instance\.